ndf-zz/asfv1/README.md

 	atom ::= label | literal | "(" expression ")"

 Where label is a text label, and literal is a number.
 Expressions are parsed and evaluated in-place by asfv1.
-With the exception of [jump targets](#jump-targets), all labels must be defined before they are referenced in an expression.
+All labels must be defined before they are referenced in an expression.

 ### Fixed Point Conversion

-The FV-1 arithmetic processor operates on fixed-point numbers which are converted by the assembler from an intermediate floating-point value to an equivalent unsigned integer which is placed in the machine code.
-In asfv1, the conversion is performed for all types by computing the
+For instructions that require fixed-point real values as input, asfv1 automatically converts real expression results from an intermediate floating-point value to the nearest equivalent signed fixed-point integer.
+This value is then masked to the correct number of bits and placed in machine code.
+The conversion is performed for all types by computing the multiplication:
-multiplication:

-	fixed = int(round(floating * REFERENCE))
+	fixed = int(round(floating * REFERENCE)) & MASK

-Where REFERENCE is the equivalent integer value of +1.0 in the desired number format, and floating is the saturated intermediate floating-point value.
-The following table lists the properties of each of the FV-1 number formats.
+Where REFERENCE is the equivalent integer value of +1.0 in the desired number format and floating is the saturated intermediate floating-point value.
+The following table lists the sizes and range of each of the FV-1 number formats.

 	Name	Bits	Refval	Minval	Maxval